jofas/blog/content/002-first-time-running/index.md

 venomous words of ~~Lucifer~~ my obviously masochist friends.
 Time has corroded my defenses and opened the door for new painful memories to arise.
-This is a story about these memories.
+This is a story about these sweet memories.

-A responsible adult with working instincts and the ability to assess their own abilities with accuracy, may be asking themselves right now: what's this all about, running isn't so bad?
+A responsible adult with working instincts and the ability to assess their own abilities with accuracy may be asking themselves right now: what's this all about, running isn't so bad?
 I agree (now), running is not bad at all and can be a very healthy and rewarding endeavour.
 After all, we were born to run \[[1](#ref-1)\].
-But like pretty much anything else out there, the act of putting one feet in front of the other so rapidly that there's a short moment where neither foot touches the ground, can be abused until it becomes painful and destructive to the organism performing this particular motion.
+But like pretty much anything else out there, the act of putting one feet in front of the other so rapidly that there's a short moment where neither foot touches the ground can be abused until it becomes painful and destructive to the organism performing this particular motion.
 To pervert something so ordinary, all you need is a morbid wish for self-flagellation through physical exercise, a tendency for absurd